iOS App Development Basics for Beginners (2025): SwiftUI, Xcode, State, Storage & App Store Checklist

 Should I learn SwiftUI first?

 If you are starting in 2025, SwiftUI is a practical default.
-UIKit is still valuable for legacy projects and certain advanced cases.
+UIKit is valuable for older apps and certain advanced cases, but SwiftUI offers a faster path to building UI driven by state.

 Do I need MVVM for a first app?